 In the heat of the summer, we love to sip cocktails by our swimming pool (and a lot of times in the pool too!)
 Nothing is as good as a crisp tart drink on ice, especially cocktails with fresh citrus in them, and this hibiscus cocktail, the Hibiscus Salty Dog, definitely fits the bill!

 Our summer has definitely been a warm one, so our weekends have been spent floating in the pool.
 We have been entertaining guests who want to seek refuge from the heat in our pool.
 We mentioned that we had made a syrup from some of the hibiscus flowers that decorate our deck.
 Our guests had never tasted anything with hibiscus were very interested in trying a drink with our hibiscus syrup.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-We added a splash of lemon juice to give just a hint of brightness that added just a hit of sourness that brought the Hibiscus Salty Dog right into balance.
+We added a splash of lemon juice to give just a hint of brightness that gave a hit of sourness that brought the Hibiscus Salty Dog right into balance.
 A salt rim on the glass gives a nice salty edge and helps the drink live up to its name!
 Give the Hibiscus Salty Dog a try next time you are spending the day out by the pool!

 Like this recipe?
 Try these below, too!